Akash Saxena

 Akash Saxena (born 1975) is an Indian politician.
 He represents the Rampur Assembly constituency of Uttar Pradesh, India.
 He won the assembly Rampur by-election in December 2022, defeating Samajwadi Party candidate Asim Raza by more than 33,000 votes.

 Personal life

 He is the son of former BJP MLA & UP's Cabinet Minister Shiv Bahadur Saxena.
 The BJP-led state government of Uttar Pradesh has given him a Y category security since 2018.

 Political career

 Saxena contested 2022 Uttar Pradesh Legislative Assembly election as Bharatiya Janata Party candidate from Rampur Assembly constituency and defeated his close contestant Mohd.
 Asim Raja from Samajwadi Party with a margin of 33,772 votes.
 From 8 December 2022 he has become member of the 18th Legislative Assembly of Uttar Pradesh.

 He has served as the Convener of the Bharatiya Janata Party's Small-Scale Industries Cell for Western Uttar Pradesh.
 Akash Saxena was the president of the Indian Industries Association, Rampur.

 March 2022 assembly election

-In March 2022 assembly election, Akash Saxena secured 76,084 votes for BJP, losing the election against SP's Azam Khan.
+In March 2022 assembly election, Akash Saxena secured 76,084 votes for BJP, defeating SP's Azam Khan.